jlam55555/notes/History/notes.md

     - New York and Maryland also revolted
     - New royal governors started **salutary neglect**, when the Navigation Laws were not strongly enforced to the Americans' benefit
 - More English officials ruled in the Americas, many of whom were less caring because this was just a job and not their native land

+**American and National Identity** As the header states, the rebellion sparked by the harsh rule of Edmund Andros on behalf of England could be considered the "First American Revolution."
+It foreshadows the violence, as well as the passionate American victory and humiliating British defeat that would follow, and thus marks and important part of American history.
+Like the American Revolution, it shows the people that it is right to fight for the ideals of freedom from suppression and the right to overthrow a government that is unfit to rule&mdash; a founding principle of this nation.

 #### Old Netherlanders at New Netherland
 - The Dutch got their independence from Spain (the Netherlands/Holland became a country) in the late 1500s with help from England